• Skip to primary navigation

 This Italian favourite is made by boiling cornmeal with water or broth until thick.

-This gives a creamy dish that melts in your mouth, offering a rich flavor.
+This gives a creamy dish that melts in your mouth, offering a rich flavor - similar techniques produce ultra-smooth results in vegan hummus recipes for creamy texture.

 Polenta's consistency is like mashed potatoes, but with a unique corn flavor.